MicrosoftDocs/memdocs/sccm/core/understand/accessibility-features.md

 >  The information in this section might apply only to users who license Microsoft products in the United States.
 If you obtained this product outside of the United States, you can use the subsidiary information card that came with your software package or visit the [Microsoft Accessibility website](http://go.microsoft.com/fwlink/?LinkId=8431) for contact information for Microsoft support services.
 You can contact your subsidiary to find out whether the type of products and services that are described in this section are available in your area.
 Information about accessibility is available in other languages, including Japanese and French.

 ##  <a name="bkmk_ahelp"></a> Accessibility features for Configuration Manager Help
- Configuration Manager Help includes features that make it accessible to a wider range of users, including those who have limited dexterity, low vision, or other disabilities.
+ Configuration Manager Help includes features that make it accessible to a wider range of users, including users who have limited dexterity, low vision, or other disabilities.

 |To do this|Use this keyboard shortcut|
 |----------------|--------------------------------|